carpentries-incubator/workflows-nextflow/episodes/03-processes.md

   script:
   """
+  salmon index \
+  -t $projectDir/data/yeast/transcriptome/Saccharomyces_cerevisiae.R64-1-1.cdna.all.fa.gz \
+  -i index \
+  --kmer $params.kmer
-  salmon index -t $projectDir/data/yeast/transcriptome/Saccharomyces_cerevisiae.R64-1-1.cdna.all.fa.gz -i index --kmer $params.kmer echo "kmer size is $params.kmer"
+  echo "kmer size is $params.kmer"
   """
 }
 ~~~
 {: .language-groovy }

-In this example we set the Nextflow variable `params.kmer` to value `31` and the process `index` uses this to set the  size of k-mers that should be used for the quasi index.
+In this example we set the Nextflow variable `params.kmer` to value `31` and the process `index` uses this to set the  size of k-mers that should be used for the salon index.

 > ## Script parameters
 >
-> Change the kmer value used to create the salmon index from the command line.
+> Change the k-mer value used to create the salmon index from the command line.
 > ~~~
-> nextflow run process_script_params.nf --kmer
+> nextflow run process_script_params.nf --kmer <some value>
+> ~~~
 > Note the kmer values must not be greater than 31 and an odd number.
-> ~~~
 >
 > > ## Solution
 > > ~~~